filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/supra-seal-pc2.md

 - Rust installed.
 - `lotus-bench` installed
 - Ubuntu 22.04 LTS or higher for the server running SupraSeal PC2.
-- Your lotus-miner and all your lotus-workers needs to be built from source with the `FFI_USE_FIXED_ROWS_TO_DISCARD=1` enviroment variable.
+- Your lotus-miner and all your lotus-workers need to be built from source with the `FFI_USE_FIXED_ROWS_TO_DISCARD=1` enviroment variable.

 ## Benchmarks
 Some early benchmarks with different GPUs (More coming):